conda-incubator/conda-pypi/docs/reference/cli-reference.md

 # CLI Reference

-This reference documents all available commands, options, and usage patterns for the `conda pip` command-line interface.
+This reference documents all available commands, options, and usage patterns for the `conda pypi` command-line interface.

 ## Overview

-`conda-pypi` adds the `conda pip` subcommand to conda, providing two main
+`conda-pypi` adds the `conda pypi` subcommand to conda, providing two main
 operations:

-- `conda pip install` - Install PyPI packages with conversion to conda format
+- `conda pypi install` - Install PyPI packages with conversion to conda format
-- `conda pip convert` - Convert PyPI packages to `.conda` format without installing
+- `conda pypi convert` - Convert PyPI packages to `.conda` format without installing

 ## Global Options

-These options are inherited from conda and available for all `conda pip`
+These options are inherited from conda and available for all `conda pypi`
 commands:

 ### Target Environment Specification